Tetragramm/flying-circus-typst-template/README.md

 ///
 /// - Title (str): Title of the document.
 Goes in metadata and on title page.
 /// - Author (str): Author(s) of the document.
 Goes in metadata and on title page.
-/// - CoverImg (bytes): Image to make the first page of the document.
+/// - CoverImg (image): Image to make the first page of the document.
 /// - Description (str): Text to go with the title on the title page.
 /// - Dedication (str): Dedication to go down below the title on the title page.
 /// - body (content)